nicolasdilley/Gomela/README.md

   - Column 6: If a close safety error was found
   - Column 7: If a negative counter error was found
   - Column 8: If a double lock safety error was found
+  - Column 9: If a panic(...) can be reached
-  - Column 9: If a global deadlock was found
+  - Column 10: If a model deadlock was found
-  - Column 10: If there was any error, it would appear here
+  - Column 11: If there was any error, it would appear here
-  - Column 11: The number of communication parameter in the model
+  - Column 12: The number of communication parameter in the model
-  - Column 12: The number of optional parameter in the model
+  - Column 13: The number of optional parameter in the model
-  - Column 13: The name of the communication parameter and their assigned values
+  - Column 14: The name of the communication parameter and their assigned values
-  - Column 14: The github link of the original program if it was on github
+  - Column 15: The github link of the original program if it was on github

 ## Step 2 Reproducing data from benchmark